uwe-app/website/site/docs/reference/settings/fluent.md

 * `shared` The name of the file used for shared messages (optional, default `core.ftl`)

 {{#> note}}
-The default fallback language is the primary language for the project defined by the `lang` setting.
+The default fallback language is the primary language for the project defined by the top-level `lang` setting.
 {{/note}}

 {{#> note}}
-The shared file must exist in the `locales` directory.
+The shared file must exist in the `locales` directory, ie: `site/locales/core.ftl`.
 {{/note}}

 {{import "footer"}}